Clinical Trials & Research

 Our Integrated Neuro-oncology Research Program

-Located at the John Wayne Cancer Institute, the Pacific Neuroscience Insititute’s neuro-oncology research program spans the continuum of scientific discovery and our work helps develop more effective strategies to prevent, control, and ultimately cure brain tumors.
+Located at the Saint John’s Cancer Institute, the Pacific Neuroscience Insititute’s neuro-oncology research program spans the continuum of scientific discovery and our work helps develop more effective strategies to prevent, control, and ultimately cure brain tumors.

 - Basic Science Research.
 Our basic science research program looks at brain cancer characteristics and understands why and how cells become cancerous.
 We explore specific aspects of how to disrupt or prevent harmful pathways in order to block cancer development.
 We have initiatives working on cell metabolism, molecular signaling and the use of nanotechnology in drug delivery.